f5devcentral/f5-big-iq-lab/docs/class1/module6/lab2.rst

   :align: center

-7. Back on BIG-IQ dashboard, notice the HTTP traffic starts to appear.
+7. Back on BIG-IQ application dashboard, notice the HTTP traffic starts to appear.

 .. image:: ../pictures/module6/lab-2-11.png
   :scale: 40%
   :align: center

-8. By the way, notice the new **Feedback* link to the top right?
+8. By the way, did you see the new **Feedback** link on the top right?

 .. image:: ../pictures/module6/lab-2-12.png
   :scale: 40%